subnetter/subnet-docs/versioned_docs/version-0.1.0/intro/intro.md

 Service providers do not have access to unencrypted users data and the roles they perform is mostly routing and storing of user's encrypted data.

-Service providers nodes are designed to run 24x7 in the cloud, communicate with each other using SNP, and provide `network services` for clients.
+Service providers nodes are designed to run 24x7 in the cloud, communicate with each other using SUB, and provide `network services` for clients.
 They can be thought of as a new kind of web servers.

 :::info
 Any user may move at-will from its current service provider to a new service provider with minimal service disruption.